L4g0/L4g0.github.io/about.md

 <h1>Projects & Experience</h1>
 <h3>🔊 Audiovisual</h3>

+- Engineer at Vitelsa (4 months)
+	- NDI production system
+	- Configuration and testing of remote production on TriCaser ecosystem
+	- Instalation and configuration on the required locations

 - Engineering internship at <a href="http://vitelsa.es/">Vitelsa</a> (6 months)
 	- Audiovisual and control systems integration
 	- Digital signage (BrightSign)